Five ways to improve your wellbeing

 Research shows doing positive things help us to feel good.
 There are many ways we can help others, from donating to charity shops and fundraisers, to just taking the time to ask someone how they are doing.
 Small acts of kindness go a long way.
 What small acts of kindness could you do this week?
 Could you aim to do one kind thing a week for the next month?
 How about one kind act a day?

 Setting yourself reachable goals is another positive way to improve your wellbeing.
 Be careful about expecting too much of yourself though.
 We can’t help other people if we don’t help ourselves first.
 Being kind to yourself, showing patience and tolerance, just as you would to a friend, is important for staying resilient and supporting your wellbeing too.

 If you believe somebody needs more help, then you can tell them about our free support line: 0808 196 3651.
-Open to call from 10am to 6pm daily, you can speak to experienced Red Cross volunteers who can help with feelings of loneliness, support and advice.
+You can speak to experienced Red Cross volunteers who can help with feelings of loneliness, support and advice.

 If you or someone you know is really struggling, speak to a doctor and visit the NHS website for more advice on mental health support.

 Having a range of techniques and ways of dealing with challenges is important.
 Explore the rest of our wellbeing offering that includes ideas and activities that may help you deal with specific feelings around worry and stress, as well as activities for supporting your wellbeing.

 For activities offline, try downloading the self-kindness toolkit (PDF) which includes information and engaging activities to boost your wellbeing.